pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 <a name="foot2.1_3"></a>[2] As described in the article [Feature Selection and Activity Recognition System Using a Single Triaxial Accelerometer](http://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6780615&tag=1). <br />
 <a name="foot2.1_3"></a>[3] As described in the article [Activity recognition from acceleration data collected with a tri-axial accelerometer](http://users.utcluj.ro/~ATN/papers/ATN_2_2011_6.pdf). <br />

-#### 1.4 Parallelization
+#### 1.5 Parallelization

 Given the number of data samples (34,631), the length of each time-series (up to 3603) for x, y, z components from the rotation rate and the acceleration in the stages considered (walking outbound and rest) and the heavy computing necessary to perform the cleaning, the preprocessing and the feature generation, a parallelized implementation is used in all steps described above.
 The number of processes created for the parallelization is specified by the user in the [run code](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/run.py).
 This parallelization was also important to make an efficient use of the batch scheduled HTC cluster used in this work, the NOTS at the Center of Research Computing from Rice University.
 However, it's worth highlighting that even with the creation of 16 processes on the NOTS system, the total run time is around 5 hours and 25 minutes.

-#### 1.5 Code structure
+#### 1.6 Code structure

 The code responsible for the feature generation is divided into 3 parts:
+* [cleanFeaturise](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/cleanFeaturise.py): Accesses the walking activity CSV table, executes the first stages described for data cleaning, performs the feature generation and saves the results in a new table.
-* [cleanFeaturise](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/cleanFeaturise.py): Accesses the CSV files, selects the columns of interest, performs the merge operation and calls the execution of the feature generation.
+* [splitSets](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/splitSets.py): Accesses the demographics table and also the table generated by the cleanFeaturise code, performs the merge operation taking the healthCode in consideration and also executes the final steps of data cleaning.
 * [createFeatures](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/createFeatures.py): the Main overview of all the features generated for each sample.
 * [features_utils](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/features_utils.py): Collection of functions used to perform the specific operations for each feature.
 * [quaternion](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/quaternion.py): Quaternion class with the operations to perform the rotation.
 * [utils](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py): Utility functions used for file manipulation or data preprocessing.
-* [run](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/run.py): Top-level script to execute the feature generation starting from the cleaning/preprocessing.
+* [run](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/run.py): Top-level script to execute the cleanFeaturise code or the data augmentation.

 ### 2 Machine Learning Modeling